geon/Puppy-CMS/README.md

 Why?
 ----

-Yesterday (2012-09-29), I was cleaning up some old code folers, and stubled over a project I hadn't touched since 2008 or so.
-It represents the culimination of my homegrown PHP nano-framework I used in some variations for a number of clients before I switched to using more standardized frameworks.
+Yesterday (2012-09-29), I was cleaning up some old code folders, and stumbled over a project I hadn't touched since 2008 or so.
+It represents the culmination of my homegrown PHP nano-framework I used in some variations for a number of clients before I switched to using more standardized frameworks.

-This particular incarnaion of the code was never used for anything, which is a shame, since it was the most polished version, and actually pretty good for the intended type of website.
+This particular incarnation of the code was never used for anything, which is a shame, since it was the most polished version, and actually pretty good for the intended type of website.
 So, I decided to finish it and package it up.
 There you go!

 How?
 ----

 The root folder contains a .htaccess file rewriting the URL.
 Anything with alphanumerics or dashes only is rewritten to `puppy/page.php?ID=whatever-you-entered`.
 The file page.php checks for a matching document in the `pages/` folder, and serves if using the template and metadata specified in it's matching (JSON formatted) metadata file.
 If no document is found, the `redirects` folder is checked instead.
 If it has a matching file, the browser is redirected to the URL specified by it's content.
 As a last resort, a file named `404` is used.
 If nothing is entered after the root folder, the file `INDEX`is served.

-Templates are just a filder with any name you like, containing a `template.php` file and whatever CSS and images it needs.
+Templates are just a folder with any name you like, containing a `template.php` file and whatever CSS and images it needs.
 The template should call the functions `renderHead()` (meta data), `renderControls()` (editing links) and `renderContent()` (the actual page content).

 You can log in by visiting `rootFolder/puppy/` and enter the password in the field.
 All pages should then be editable via a link at the top of the page.